 With the varied skills and problem-solving capabilities of a mechanical engineering education, graduates find careers in industries from aerospace to academia to automotive.
 Our graduates find their project-based work gives them the hands-on experience needed to hit the ground running after graduation.

 Outstanding mechanical engineering students may opt to earn a BS/MS degree in an accelerated time.
-Students interested in the program are encouraged to apply during their junior year.
+Students interested in the program are encouraged to complete an online graduate admissions application during their junior year, noting they want the BS/MS program for mechanical engineering.